Neuroimaging · Computational Methods · Brain Health

 Scroll to explore

-TBI is where I built my proof of work.
-It is not the boundary of what I can do or think in.
-I am drawn to any hard problem at the intersection of how the brain works and how we build systems to understand or augment it — neuroimaging, BCI, human factors, computational methods applied to brain health.
-The engineering and scientific curiosity transfers and expands.
+TBI is where I built my proof of work, but it is not the ceiling.
+Once I understand a system clearly enough to simplify the scales of looking at it, the transferability of skills to problem-solve is inevitable.
+I am drawn to any hard problem at the intersection of how the brain works and how we build systems to understand or augment it [be it biological, computational, rehabilitative].

 DegreeM.S.
 Cognitive Neuroscience, CUNY